zahiramaw/class/README.md

 - Ensure your domain is added to authorized origins in Google Cloud Console
 - Check that your email is in the `authorizedEmails` array

-**Sample data not loading?**
+**Data not saving?**
-- Check browser console for errors
+- Check browser console for Firebase errors
-- Ensure `sample-data.js` is included before `admin.js`
+- Ensure your internet connection is active
-- Clear localStorage and refresh

 **QR codes not scanning?**
 - Ensure camera permissions are granted